 - Academic staff with a wealth of experience in practical and research settings in public and private educational organisations.

-- A combination of intensive on-campus study (held during nationally recognised non-teaching breaks) and open learning.
+- A combination of intensive on-campus study (held during nationally recognised non-teaching breaks) and online learning.

 - Part-time or full-time study options available.

 - Cross-credits towards the Postgraduate Diploma in Educational Leadership and Management or Master of Educational Leadership and Management.

 Courses: See course information for this programme in the list below, and in the 2018 Courses for Educational Leadership and Management document.

 For this programme, you will need the following:

 1. A recognised Bachelor’s degree in the same or similar discipline, with an average grade of B- of higher in all Level 7 courses; OR